sulu-one/sulu/README.md

 ### Write your own package

-1. You need a simple node module with the following structure.
+1. Create a simple node module in the [app node_modules folder](/app/packages/node_modules/) with the following structure.
 ```javascript
 var remote = require('electron').remote;